 Recreationally, Barney enjoys the outdoors and is a keen fisherman and hunter.
 He has sailed and played tennis competitively, and has completed a good number of marathons and triathlons, although his athletic endeavours are, these days, limited to jogging and golf.

 Fiona McQueen has been practicing law in British Columbia since 1985.
 She was born, raised and educated in Vancouver, graduating from UBC with a law degree in 1984, followed by a year articling before moving to Victoria in 1985.
-Fiona’s practice is focused primarily on family law, personal injury, employment law and general civil litigation.
-Fiona’s problem solving approach to the practice of law led her into the field of mediation, and she has trained and qualified as a mediator in both family and civil mediation.
-Before joining Turnham Woodland in 2011, she practiced for fifteen years with Murray & McQueen where she appeared before various administrative tribunals and was co-counsel in several complex criminal trials, both as prosecution and defence.
+Fiona's practice is focused primarily on family law and personal injury.
+Fiona's problem solving approach to the practice of law led her into the field of mediation, and she has trained and qualified as a mediator in both family and civil mediation.
+Fiona is also a trained Hear the Child Interviewer, and has been on the Board of the Hear the Child Soiety.

-Fiona has always believed in a balanced lifestyle, and her out-of-office activities include running (semi-competitively), skiing, cycling and spending as much time as possible crabbing and prawning in Desolation Sound.
+Fiona has always believed in a balanced lifestyle, and her out-of-office activities include running, skiing, cycling, yoga and travelling.